HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 ```

 > When creating your Theme you don't need to change all of them.
 Start changing only the Primary and Secondary and their cousins (`variant` and `on`).
 The rest of the attributes will, most of the time, do the job.

 As you can see the color attributes are divided in some colors like `colorPrimary`, and in how should the foreground of that color be like `colorOnPrimary`.

 ![Buttons](imgs/buttons.png)

 This is very helpful because we have now one place where we define our colors and also how the foreground of that color is, so we can b confident that there won't be visibility problems.
-Like if a dark colored button has dark colored text.
+Like if a dark-colored button has dark-colored text.

 > There is an intrinsic relation between `primary`, `variant` and `on`.
 If you change one of them you should verify that all keep looking good between each other.

 You can read more about common theme attributes in the Google Developers Blog Post from Nick Butcher [Common Theme Attributes](https://medium.com/androiddevelopers/android-styling-common-theme-attributes-8f7c50c9eaba)

 # 4. Update your theme with your colors
-Now that we have our colors set, lets apply them to our Theme.
+Now that we have our colors set, let's apply them to our Theme.

 First of all and in Androdis Studio 4.0.1 the `Empty Activity` wizard creates  this style:
 ```xml